brantsbrain/brantsbrain-public/PassCrack/readme.md

 HashCracker.py does not handle salted hashes as of now.

+### HashlibBasics.py
+See this for a quick tutorial on using the hashlib package

 ### DictionaryBuilder.py
 Requires a pre-defined .txt with possible passwords for a given subject (example shown below) that will then be expanded on during run time.